Wezerex/Unity-UIExtension/NodeEditor_README.md

 Scalable background grid that pans with the view.

 ## 🚀 Getting Started
-Set up the UI Extension System in your scene.
+- Set up the UI Extension System in your scene.

-Add a NodeEditor GameObject and configure:
+- Open the demo scene, or create a prefab using the NodeEditor GameObject.
-- nodesPrefabs → Your custom node prefabs
+- Customize parameters and node prefabs to fit your design.

-- connectionPrefab → Bezier line prefab (Use UICurveRenderer component for visual)
-- grid → A GridBackground
-- nodeParent, connectionParent, and cursor
-- Right-click to open the context menu and spawn nodes.
-- Click & drag from one node port to another to create a connection.
+⚠️ Note: The UiExtManager component must be present in your scene for input handling.

 ## 💡 Use Cases
 Dialogue trees